xXHunterRaiXx/countries-api-project-may-2025/version-0/README.md

 ### Step 2: Display Country Data from `data.json` file

+1. In App.jsx, import the `data.json` file
-1. In App.jsx, display country data from the `data.json` file
+2. In App.jsx, display the country data from the `data.json file
-2. Style the country data according to the Figma designs
+3. In App.css, style the country data according to the Figma designs
-3. Don't forget to push your code to Github!
+4. Don't forget to push your code to Github!

 ### Step 3: Create API Call to REST Countries API